pohlm01/master-thesis/3_mtc.typ

 @fig:mtc_overview provides an overview of the @mtc architecture.
 The following introduces the roles and terminology used in the figure and later sections:
 - An #emph(gls("ap", long: true)) is an entity to be authenticated, such as a web server.
 - A #emph(gls("rp", long: true)) authenticates an @ap by verifying the certificate.
 This could be a browser, for example.
-- A #emph(gls("ca", long: true)) collects Assertions from @ap:pl, validates them, and issues certificates.
+- A #emph(gls("ca", long: true)) collects assertions from @ap:pl, validates them, and issues certificates.
 - A #emph([Transparency Service]) mirrors the @ca:pl, validates the batches, and forwards them to the @rp:pl.
 - A #emph([Monitor]) monitors the transparency services for suspicious or unauthorized certificates.
-- An #emph([Assertion]) is information that an @ap gets certified by a @ca, i.e., a public key and one or multiple domain name(s) or #gls("ip", long: false) address(es).
-An #emph([Abridged Assertion]) hashes the public key stored in an assertion to reduce the size, especially for potentially large @pq keys.
+- An #emph([assertion]) is information that an @ap gets certified by a @ca, i.e., a public key and one or multiple domain name(s) or #gls("ip", long: false) address(es).
+An #emph([Abridged assertion]) hashes the public key stored in an assertion to reduce the size, especially for potentially large @pq keys.
-- A #emph([Batch]) is a collection of assertions that are certified simultaneously.
+- A #emph([batch]) is a collection of assertions that are certified simultaneously.
-- The #emph([Batch Duration]) is the time the batch spans.
-The authors recommend a Batch Duration of one hour, meaning that all assertions collected within this hour are certified simultaneously in one Batch.
+- The #emph([batch duration]) is the time the batch spans.
+The authors recommend a batch duration of one hour, meaning that all assertions collected within this hour are certified simultaneously in one batch.
-- A #emph([Batch Tree Head]) is the Merkle Tree root node over all assertions of one batch.
+- A #emph([batch tree head]) is the Merkle Tree root node over all assertions of one batch.
-- An #emph([Inclusion Proof]) is a proof that a certain assertion is included in a batch.
-The proof consists of the hashes required to rebuild the path up to the Batch Tree Head.
+- An #emph([inclusion proof]) is a proof that a certain assertion is included in a batch.
+The proof consists of the hashes required to rebuild the path up to the batch tree head.
-- A #emph([Validity Window]) is the range of consecutive batch tree heads valid at a time.
+- A #emph([validity window]) is the range of consecutive batch tree heads valid at a time.
-- A #emph([Certificate]) combines an assertion with an inclusion proof.
+- A #emph([certificate]) combines an assertion with an inclusion proof.

 #figure(
-  mtc_terms(),
+  mtc_terms(dist: 3em),
-  caption: [This figure illustrates the terms Batch Duration, Batch Tree Head, Validity Window, and Assertion] ) <fig:mtc_terms_overview>
+  caption: [This figure illustrates the terms batch duration, batch tree head, validity window, and assertion] ) <fig:mtc_terms_overview>

 With this terminology, the following explains the certificate issuance flow depicted in @fig:mtc_overview
 + First, the @ap requests a certificate from the @ca.
   Due to its frequency, this operation should be automated using the @acme protocol, for example.
-+ Every time a batch becomes ready, the @ca builds the Merkle Tree, signs the whole Validity Window, which includes the new Batch Tree Head, with a @pq algorithm, and publishes the tree to the Transparency Services.
++ Every time a batch becomes ready, the @ca builds the Merkle Tree, signs the whole validity window, which includes the new batch tree head, with a @pq algorithm, and publishes the tree to the Transparency Services.
 + The @ca also sends the inclusion proof back to the @ap, which can subsequently use it to authenticate against #glspl("rp") that trust this batch.
-// + The Transparency Services recompute the Merkle Tree to validate the Merkle Tree Head contains exactly what is advertised and validate the signature of the Batch Tree Head.
+// + The Transparency Services recompute the Merkle Tree to validate the Merkle tree head contains exactly what is advertised and validate the signature of the Batch tree head.
-+ Monitors mirror all Assertions published to the Transparency Services and check for fraudulent behavior.
++ Monitors mirror all assertions published to the Transparency Services and check for fraudulent behavior.
   This can include, but is not limited to, notifying domain owners about certificates issued.
-+ @rp:pl regularly update their trust anchors to the most recent Batch Tree Heads validated by their trusted Transparency Service(s).
++ @rp:pl regularly update their trust anchors to the most recent batch tree heads validated by their trusted Transparency Service(s).
 + When connecting to an @ap, the @rp signals which trust anchors it supports, i.e., which tree heads it trusts.
 + If the @ap has a valid @mtc certificate for one of the supported trust anchors, it will send this instead of a classical X.509 certificate.